ualberta-mueller-group/MCGS/README.md

     - This is very ugly but could not solve it in a better way.
 I would love to have move generators just in local variables.
     - A workaround to prevent memory leaks is to always wrap a move generator in a `std::unique_ptr` - see examples in `nim_test.cpp`, function `nim_move_generator_test_1`, and in `solve.cpp`

-## TODO - test cases
-From class in `~/Projects/ualberta-mueller-group/combinatorial_game_solver/PriorWork`

-From Taylor's solver